-Climate Risk Disclosure Act
+The Climate Risk Disclosure Act of 2019

-Investors lack access to basic information about the potential impact of climate change on American companies.
+Investors lack access to basic information about the potential impact of the climate crisis on American companies.
 This creates enormous environmental and financial risks.
-The Climate Risk Disclosure Act requires public companies to disclose more information about their exposure to climate-related risks, which will help investors appropriately assess those risks, accelerate the transition from fossil fuels to cleaner and more efficient energy sources, and reduce the chances of both environmental and financial catastrophe.
+The Climate Risk Disclosure Act of 2019 would require public companies to disclose more information about their exposure to climate-related risks, which will help investors appropriately assess those risks, accelerate the transition from fossil fuels to cleaner and more sustainable energy sources and reduce the chances of both environmental and financial catastrophe.